San Francisco Bay AVA: Topography

-Climatic Affect
+Climate

 Coastal influence

 The unifying and distinguishing feature of the "San Francisco Bay" viticultural area is the coastal influence of both the Pacific Ocean and the San Francisco Bay.
 Coastal areas north of the appellation area are influenced by the Pacific Ocean and by weather in the area is the Pacific high pressure system, centered a thousand miles off the Pacific Coast.
 During winter months, its location south of San Francisco allows the passage of westward moving, rain producing, low pressure storms through the area.
 During the summer months the high is located closer to the latitude of San Francisco.
 It then deflects rain, producing storms to the north and a dry summer climate in the San Francisco area.

 The winds from the high (which flow onshore from the northwest to the southeast) produce a cold southward flowing surface water current, called the "California Current", off the California coast by a process called "upwelling", in which cold deep water is brought to the surface.
 When moist marine air from the Pacific High flows onshore over this cold water, it cools, producing fog and/or stratus cloud areas which are transported inland by wind.